-As an early admin of Salesforce my first tasks were doing data cleanups of our accounts and contacts.
-Cleaning up 100k accounts with Salesforce’s data loader was a nightmare, workbench can work but has major limitations and Dataloader.io has a limit of 10k records per month.
+As an early admin of Salesforce, my first tasks were doing data cleanups of our accounts and contacts.
+Cleaning up 100k accounts with Salesforce’s data loader was a nightmare.
+Workbench can work, but it has major limitations, and Dataloader.io has a limit of 10k records per month.

-The challenge I faced was that this task didn’t just happen from time to time, I was doing cleanup of thousands of records every day.
-I’d seen some tools that tied into Google docs or Excel but none of them were fast and none of them were very intuitive.
+The challenge I faced was that this task didn’t just happen from time to time— I was cleaning up thousands of records every day.
+I’d seen some tools for this that tied into Google Docs or Excel, but none of them were fast or very intuitive.
 I wanted something that allowed me to do really simple exports/imports of data from Salesforce without much effort.

-I came across a random blog post mentioning a chrome extension that helped with SOQL queries and was intrigued.
-I added it to chrome and was immediately blown away.
-I was able to run a simple SOQL query, copy to excel and manipulate as needed.
-From there I could copy from excel back into the extension and paste.
-Error handling was a breeze and it handled asynchronous calls with ease.
-The best features of Salesforce Inspector is that it’s free and well maintained by the community.
+I came across a random blog post mentioning a Google Chrome extension that helped with SOQL queries, and I was intrigued.
+I added it to Chrome and was immediately blown away.
+I was able to run a simple SOQL query, copy to Excel, and manipulate as needed.
+From there, I could copy from Excel back into the extension and paste.
+Error handling was a breeze, and it also handled asynchronous calls with ease.
+The best features of Salesforce Inspector are that it’s both free and well-maintained by the community.

-The amount of data in 100k rows with one or two columns isn’t a big deal but for every column you add is significant.
-There can be times when you’re updating even a few thousand records but with many rows.
-I’ve seen Salesforce Inspector crash when doing massive data imports but those tend to be rare.
-The easiest way to solve for this is to break the data up into chunks which will mitigate this issue.
+The amount of data in 100k rows with one or two columns isn’t a big deal, but every column you add is significant.
+There can be times when you’re updating even a few thousand records, but with many rows.
+I’ve seen Salesforce Inspector crash when doing massive data imports, but this tends to be rare.
+The easiest way to solve for this is to break the data up into chunks.

-One thing we've noticed is that it’s easy to blow through API calls when using Salesforce Inspector.
-This is mostly a function of the fact that doing data updates is really simple not due to any limitations of the extension.
-Inspector handles bulk queries well and API calls batch 200 records into one call by default.
+Another thing I’ve noticed is that it’s easy to blow through API calls when using Salesforce Inspector.
+This is mostly because doing data updates is really simple, and not due to any limitations of the extension.
+Salesforce Inspector handles bulk queries well, and API calls batch 200 records into one call by default.